How to start a blog and find your first readers (part 2)

 That’s why hosting is an essential step.
 Without it, your blog simply doesn’t exist online.

-Which Hosting to Choose?
+Which hosting to choose?

 There are many hosting companies out there, and at first, they all seem to offer the same thing.
 But the differences matter: speed, reliability, price, and how beginner-friendly the setup is.